 NHS Digital has developed a system to support the national data opt-out which will give patients more control over how their identifiable health and care information is used.

 The system offers patients and the public the opportunity to make an informed choice about whether they wish their identifiable data to be used just for their individual care and treatment or also used for research and planning purposes.
+The Trust complies with the national data opt-out.

 Patients can view or change their national data opt-out choice at any time by using the online service on the NHS website: Your NHS data matters.